DecBayComp/diva-genuage/README.md

 # Requirements and Installation
 DIVA is designed to run on the Windows 10 and 11 operating systems with at least OpenCL 2.0.
 We recommend using DIVA with an Intel i5 processor equivalent or better, at least 4GB RAM of memory, 300 MB of storage and a NVIDIA GeForce 900 Series or better Graphical Processing Unit (GPU).
 DIVA can be used with and without VR headset and is compatible with HTC Vive, HTC Vive Pro, Oculus Rift, Oculus Rift S, Oculus Quest (with Link Cable) and Windows Mixed Reality headsets.
 For each type of VR headsets you have to download the corresponding installation software (such as [ViveSetup](https://www.vive.com/fr/setup/pc-vr/) or [Oculus](https://www.oculus.com/setup/?locale=fr_FR)).
 In addition, [SteamVR](https://www.steamvr.com/fr/) is required to use VR functions.
 You can find DIVA user manual and all the information about the legacy software [here](https://diva.pasteur.fr/).

-To install this new version of DIVA, load the ?TODO? folder and execute DIVA by double-clicking on the provided *diva.exe* file.
+To install this new version of DIVA, load the [diva folder](/diva) and execute DIVA by double-clicking on the provided *diva.exe* file.
 DIVA will take a moment to load as it allocates memory (roughly 20–30 seconds).

 # Import image